Changes in the newborn at birth

 A developing baby produces about twice as much heat as an adult.
 A small amount of heat is removed through the developing baby's skin, the amniotic fluid, and the uterine wall.

 After delivery, the newborn begins to lose heat.
 Receptors on the baby's skin send messages to the brain that the baby's body is cold.
-The baby's body creates heat by shivering and by burning brown fat, a type of fat found only in unborn babies and newborns.
+The baby's body creates heat by burning stores of brown fat, a type of fat found only in fetuses and newborns.
+Newborns are rarely seen to shiver.

 In the baby, the liver acts as a storage site for sugar (glycogen) and iron.
 When the baby is born, the liver has various functions: